Disruptor (video game)

-Disruptor is a 1996 first-person shooter video game developed by Insomniac Games and published by Universal Interactive Studios and Interplay Productions (Universal in North America, Interplay in Europe) for the PlayStation.
-It was the first game developed by Insomniac Games.
-The game released on November 30, 1996 in North America and in December of that year in Europe.
+Disruptor is a 1996 first-person shooter video game developed by Insomniac Games and published by Universal Interactive Studios for the PlayStation.
+It was the first game to be developed by Insomniac Games.
+The game was released in Europe by Interplay Productions.
 It received positive reviews from critics, but was a commercial failure, selling well below the company’s expectations.

 Gameplay

 Gameplay of Disruptor is similar to many first-person shooters, but the player has access to special powers called "Psionics", similar to psychokinesis.
 The five psionic powers are: